Fact check: Trump claims GOP is protecting people with pre-existing conditions. Evidence says otherwise.

 Upon retaking the White House, Republicans, who held the majority in both chambers of Congress, renewed their efforts to repeal and replace the law.
 A handful of Republican senators alone kept the law on the books by bucking their party's agenda in one contentious late night vote.
 Still, the individual mandate was struck down as part of the tax bill that Republicans successfully passed last year — a win Trump has consistently touted.

-“Republicans — only —will always protect patients with pre-existing conditions,” Trump said at a Kentucky rally supporting vulnerable incumbent Rep. Andy Barr, R-Kentucky, earlier this month.
+“Republicans — only —will always protect patients with pre-existing conditions,” Trump said at a Kentucky rally supporting vulnerable incumbent Rep. Andy Barr, R-Ky., earlier this month.

-Trump's claim that Republicans — and not Democrats who first passed these protections into law and have campaigned on protecting it ever since — are the chief defenders of people with pre-existing conditions is the biggest whopper of them all.
+Trump's claim that Republicans — and not Democrats, who first passed these protections into law and have campaigned on protecting them ever since — are the chief defenders of people with pre-existing conditions is the biggest whopper of them all.